'They cut the VPN': Oscars screening party in Shanghai runs into snag

-SHANGHAI (Reuters) - A livestream of the Academy Awards in Shanghai hosted by the alma mater of Oscar-winner Chloe Zhao ran into China’s Great Firewall, with the organiser’s access to his virtual private network (VPN) service blocked for nearly two hours.
+SHANGHAI (Reuters) -A livestream of the Academy Awards in Shanghai hosted by the alumni of Oscar-winner Chloe Zhao’s alma mater ran into China’s Great Firewall, with the organiser’s access to his virtual private network (VPN) service blocked for nearly two hours.

 Zhao, who was born in China, was named best director for “Nomadland” on Sunday in a victory that made her the first woman of colour to win the category in the award’s 93-year history.